adobe/asset-share-commons/_pages/development/guide/index.md

 title: Development Guide
 ---

-There are many ways that Asset Share Commons could be leveraged on a customer specific project.
-Detailed below are guidelines for including Asset Share Commons as part of a custom project and instructions on how to extend common areas of an Asset Share implementation.
+There are many ways Asset Share Commons can extended or customized to meet specific project needs.
+This guide outlines how to:

+* Create an AEM project that extends Asset Share Commons
+* Support theming in Asset Share Commons
+* Add custom placeholder assets
+* Define project-specific Asset Share Commons editable templates
+* Set up the page architecture for Asset Share Commons
+* Create a custom Computed Property
+* Create a custom search result renderer
+* Augment an existing Asset Details component

-The guide will center around implementing a custom requirement to show a status label for New and Updated assets.
+The guide's narrative centers around implementing a custom requirement to show a status label for New and Updated assets.
 Pertinent code snippets are included below.
 The full code for the [sample project can be found on GitHub](https://github.com/godanny86/sample-assetshare).

 ![Screen shot of Sample Assetshare Project](./images/main.png)